A Step-by-Step Guide to Your Student Pilot Medical Certificate

 Once You Have Your Medical Certificate

-When you receive your medical certificate, make a copy of it and store the original in a safe place.
-You always will need a copy in your possession while you are flying.
+You always will need your medical in your possession while you are flying.
 Depending on the type of certificate you obtain, your medical will last anywhere from six calendar months to sixty calendar months.
 Either way, you can begin your flight training and pursue your student pilot certificate without the stress of being medically unfit to fly.

 Throughout the process of getting your medical certificate, be honest, prepared, and calm.
 Many AMEs are pilots who love to discuss their experiences, both through the lens of a pilot and a doctor.
 You may even learn a bit about your aviation adventure before it begins!